kincl/lustre-on-openshift/README.md

 $ oc apply -k opa/
 ```

-OPA uses a custom policy language called Rego (based loosely on datalog/prolog).
-We are deploying a ConfigMap with our
+OPA uses Rego, a custom policy language (based loosely on datalog/prolog), which we deploy via ConfigMap to enforce our policies.
-policies for OPA to enforce.

-## Testing it all out
+## Testing the Solution

-In order to test it all out I have a simple project namespace which has the correct annotations applied for enabling
+To test the complete solution, we've included a sample project namespace with the correct annotations for OPA mutation:
-the OPA mutation to work.

 ```
 $ oc apply -k project1/
 ```

-## Drawings
+## Architecture Diagrams

 ### Technologies Involved